GAZ-AAA

-The GAZ-AAA was a truck produced by GAZ.
+The GAZ-AAA was a Soviet truck produced by GAZ.
 From 1936 to 1943, 37,373 units were built.
-Like the GAZ-AA and GAZ-MM it was largely based on the Ford Model AA truck.
+Like the GAZ-AA and GAZ-MM, it was largely based on the Ford Model AA truck.

+The Red Army commonly used these trucks as anti-aircraft units, mounting either 4 7.62mm Maxim guns (as seen on the 4M variant), one 12.7mm DShK heavy machine gun, or a single 25mm 72-K autocannon.

+The GAZ-AAA, being a development of the GAZ-AA, involved several modifications, the most noticeable, of which, was a 6-wheeled base rather than the 4-wheeled original.